 If you are feeling a bit lacking in self-confidence, the shoulders will curl in even more, and that impacts on your breathing.
 Deep breaths really help ease anxiety and stress, so having relaxed shoulders makes such a difference to your overall wellbeing.

 Luckily we have a whole heap of tricks in Dru Yoga to help release some of your shoulder pain.
-Here are three great stretches you can do at home to help ease out tension and stretch the muscles so that you can regain your lovely open chest and bright smile.
+Here are three great stretches you can do at home to help ease out tension and stretch the muscles so that you can regain your lovely open chest and a bright smile.

-These stretches also help greatly to prepare for the Cow Face Posture, however if you have serious shoulder or neck problems, these movements are not for you.
+These stretches also help greatly to prepare for the Cow Face Posture, however, if you have serious shoulder or neck problems, these movements are not for you.
 If that’s you then drop me an email so we can have a chat about what yoga might suit you.

 Pectoral Stretch with a Yoga Strap